bockp/Edge-Detection-project/Article-month1.md

 **Equation.9: Gaussian filter and its first derivate [Deriche, 1987]**

-Currently, several plugins using this method have been developed for ImageJ : the Edge Detection by Canny-Deriche filtering by Thomas Boudier,  the Edge Detector by Carmelo Pulvirenti, able to use other operators (Laplacian of Gaussian (LoG), DroG) and FeatureJ Edges by Erik Meijering.
+Currently, several plugins using this method have been developed for ImageJ : the Edge Detection by Canny-Deriche filtering by Thomas Boudier,  the Edge Detector by Carmelo Pulvirenti, able to use other operators (LoG, DroG) and FeatureJ Edges by Erik Meijering.
 All of them require from the user a Gaussian kernel value or any other similar parameter which will be involved in the initial treatment step by the Gaussian filter, and will define the width of the neighborhood in which only a single peak will be identified, and the low and high threshold value.
-*(doit encore potasser code FeatureJ pour tt comprendre ses différences avec autres puisque je trouve pas article spécifique)*
+*(doit encore potasser code FeatureJ pour tt comprendre ses différences avec autres puisque je trouve pas article spécifique)* *décrire les paramètres demandés et leur utilité*

 ## Benchmarking process